Heads up 1-on-1 poker

 Heads up is 1-on-1 poker where you play against a single opponent like in the image below.
 It is a true match of wits and you play further in a lot more hands because medium strength starting hands are more playable against 1 other starting hand than 8 others.

-Sites might do their best to try to spot collusion in ring games (games with more than 2 players, typically 6-9) and tournaments but VPNs can fake IP address and players can verify with fake IDs.
+Poker sites might do their best to try to spot collusion in ring games (games with more than 2 players, typically 6-9) and tournaments but VPNs can fake IP address and in crypto poker players are anonymous.

-The sites can only respond to colluders newest tricks after the sites have found out about them which means colluders are always a step ahead.
-This only leaves hand analyses which is a labour intensive and imprecise method that may or may not catch the collusion.
+The poker site can only respond to colluders newest tricks after the sites have found out about them, which means colluders are always a step ahead.
+This only leaves hand analyses which is imprecise, error prone and may or may not catch the collusion.

 Decentralized poker with no admin

-Bitcoin will allow decentralised poker with no central site administer and no rake.
+Crypto will allow decentralized poker with no central site administrator and no rake.
 People are already working on such implementations and I am amazed they are spending time working on ring games.
 It will impossible to stop collusion in these games meaning most people will not want to play them.

-I am greatly looking forward to these decentralised poker platforms but I will only play heads up.
+I am greatly looking forward to these decentralized poker platforms but I will only play heads up.

-I also think bitcoin poker industry leaders like Nitrogen (review) and Betcoin (review) should be doing more to stop collusion by encourage honest heads up play, an option which is often unavailable to bitcoin poker players.
+I also think crypto poker industry leaders like Nitrogen Sports (review) should be doing more to stop collusion by encouraging heads up play, an option which is often unavailable to crypto poker players.